LearnersGuild/curriculum-app/phases/1/README.md

 - How will learners track and report the modules they're working on, the modules they've completed, and the skills they believe they now have?
+- How will instructors review learner work?
+- How will instructors give qualitative feedback on learners work?
+- When / How to SEPs lecture or AMA?
+- How do scheduled 1-1s work?
+- how do learners capture their work for review/sharing with their SEP when using external resources?
+- what does daily learning look like at this phase?
+- how long are assignments?
+- do we use any of our existing projects at this phase?
+- should learners interact with subject areas on a pre-determined schedule (i.e.: syllabus style? ) or should we enable more flexibility to move around subject areas within a phase (i.e.: not every learner in the phase is studying the same thing at the same time)?
+- how does the answer to the above impact lectures - both content and scheduling?